Owner: @Marcin Pawlowski @Thomas Lavaur

 1. The block builder selects the latest block (parent) as the reference point for the chain state update.

-2. The block builder constructs references to the deterministically generated Mantle transactions that execute service reward distribution and collection (see Service Reward Distribution Protocol), if such transactions can be constructed.
+2. The block builder constructs references to the deterministically generated Mantle Transactions that execute the Service Reward Distribution Protocol, if such transactions can be constructed.
 For example, there is no need to distribute rewards when all rewards have already been distributed.

 3. The block builder selects valid Mantle Transactions (as defined in Mantle Specification) from its mempool and includes references to them in the proposal.